jetkub/kingme/README.md

 ## Acknowlegements
 Thanks to:
 <ul>
-<li>Instructor Kris Renaldi for his invaluable help during class sessions.
+<li>Instructor Kris Renaldi for his invaluable help during class sessions and office hours.
-<li>Class activities, especially week () as a reference for ().
-<li>Tutors and Ask BCS for their help in troubleshooting different issues.
+<li>Tutors for their help in troubleshooting different issues.
 <li>(Websties we used)